Wyleyia

-Formerly believed to be from a non-avialan coelurosaur, it is now generally accepted as an early bird, although its exact systematic position is unresolved.
-It has been proposed to be an enantiornithine or an early neornithine palaeognathe.
+Formerly believed to be from a non-avialan coelurosaur, some researchers accepted it as an early bird, although its exact systematic position is unresolved.
+It has been proposed to be an enantiornithean or an early neornithine palaeognath.
 C.J.O.
 Harrison and C.A.
 Walker found it "advisable to consider the new genus incertae sedis until further evidence of affinity is forthcoming."

+In 2007, Darren Naish and David M. Martill concluded that the bird-like characters of the humerus could not confidently be used to support avian affinities.
+As such, they regarded Wyleyia as an indeterminate member of the Maniraptora, a position followed by Barker and colleagues in their 2024 discussion on Cretaceous theropods of England.